lVicholas/cpp_projetcs/image_processor/README.md

 Each task performs some transformation onto some file(s) from input, writes the transformed version to output, compares the file written to output and its corresponding file in examples, and prints to the console whether the example file and output file are identical

-The folders "input" and "examples" which contain the .tga files are provided